tilburgsciencehub/website/content/building-blocks/share-your-results-and-project/use-github/git-lfs.md

 ## Overview

 GitHub limits the size of files allowed in repositories.
-It warns you if you're trying to push a 50MB file, and completely stops you if the push exceed 100MB.
+It warns you if you're trying to push a 50MB file, and completely stops you if the push exceeds 100MB.

 However, even if it didn't stop you, versioning large files would be very impractical.
 That's because **a repository contains every version of every file** – that's the point of versioning, right?
 Having multiple versions of large files cloned locally can become expensive in terms of disk space and fetch time.

 The solution?
 Use **[Git LFS](https://git-lfs.github.com)**, an open-source Git extension for "large file storage".
 In short, it allows you to version large files while saving disk space and cloning time, using the same Git workflow that you're used to.
 It does **not** keep all your project's data locally.
 It only provides the version you actually **need** in your checked out revision.

 When you mark a file as LFS file, the extension replaces the actual large file with a small *pointer* on your PC.
-The actual files are located on the remote server and *only the pulled* actual files are stored in a local cache.
-In other words, when you `pull` to your local repository, the pointer is replaced with the actual file.
+The actual files - and all their versions - are located on the LFS remote server and *only the pulled* files are stored in a local cache.
+In other words, when you `pull` to your local repository, the pointer is replaced with the file and only the actual version you've requested gets stored locally.

 Check out this video for a brief explanation on how Git LFS works.